oda-hub/doc-handbook/README.md

 To avoid duplication, **milestones** can be seen as primary indication of the issue/PR assignment to the release, and **project** is a complementary presentation feature.

 **Labels**, on the other hand, describe different aspects of issues (documentation, bug, etc).
 Details of the labels purpose should be put in the label descriptions.

+### Pull Requests vs Pushing commits to the Branch

+Regularly, code should be contributed by creating a dedicated branch, followed by a pull request.
+Pull requests allow the changes to be reviewed, allowing to introduce suggestions, and/or keeping other contributors aware of the code change.

+In special cases, non-reviewed changes may be contributed by pushing directly to master:

+* if the contribution is made by the principal developer, and other contributors have comparatively very little awareness on the code (as it is the case for much of the frontend components)
+* if a simple and small change is change is made, and it is not worth dealing with review.
+The choice here should be made with caution, as perceptions of what is not worth reviewing may differ.
+This is almost never necessary.

+Technically it is also possible to push commits on a branch (with an associated PR) made by another contributor.
+This should be avoided since it may confuse the author of the branch and prevents review.

 ## Dealing with Issues emerging in review and operations